hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Minimum Requirements

-Monika is engineered to be light on resources.
-Monika has been successfully run on Digital Ocean's smallest droplet with 0.5GB RAM, 1 vCPU and 10GB of HD space as an example.
-Howver, your RAM requirements may vary and increase with increasing number of probes.
+Monika is designed to be lightweight.
+It has successfully run on Digital Ocean's smallest droplet (0.5GB RAM, 1 vCPU, and 10GB storage).
+However, RAM requirements may vary and increase with the number of probes.

 ### Windows